Unschooling Preschool

 You know the result?
 BURNOUT.

-So, for this stage of motherhood/lifeschooling, my biggest suggestion is to focus more on play and cultivating wonder, getting out an exploring, being present with your child, studying them, building the foundation of your future relationship with each other, and beginning to teach them about Jesus.
+So, for this stage of motherhood/lifeschooling, my biggest suggestion is to focus more on play and cultivating wonder, getting out and exploring, being present with your child, studying them, building the foundation of your future relationship with each other, and beginning to teach them about Jesus.

 All the other stuff like numbers and letters and reading?
 Sure, you can sprinkle them throughout your days (young kids actually do love that stuff since all of it is new and exciting!), but try to avoid making them the main focal point (like I did when my oldest was 3-4 years old!).
 Don’t start falling into the trap of creating a “school” environment in your home!